Sheepolution/step/README.md

 # step

-A small timer module that makes it easier to have action execute in a certain interval or after a delay.
+A small immediate mode timer module that makes it easier to have an action execute with a certain interval or after a delay.

 ## Installation